VahidMhrb/DesignPatterns/README.md

 Patterns are often confused with algorithms, because both concepts describe typical solutions to some known problems.
 While an algorithm always defines a clear set of actions that can achieve some goal, a pattern is a more high-level description of a solution.
 The code of the same pattern applied to two different programs may be different.

 An analogy to an algorithm is a cooking recipe: both have clear steps to achieve a goal.
 On the other hand, a pattern is more like a blueprint: you can see what the result and its features are, but the exact order of implementation is up to you.

+## The Catalog of Design Patterns

+### Creational patterns

+These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.

+### Structural patterns

+These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

+### Behavioral patterns

+These patterns are concerned with algorithms and the assignment of responsibilities between objects.